-- VizQL clear session: By default, VizQL sessions are kept in memory even when a user navigates away from a view.
-This consumes a good deal of session memory.
-Instead, you can end sessions when users move away from a view by changing the value of the
+VizQL clear session: By default, VizQL sessions are kept in memory even when a user navigates away from a view.
+This reduces the need to rebuild views but consumes more session memory.
+To free up memory, you can end sessions when users leave views by changing the value of the

 Assess your process configuration: Tableau Server is divided into six different components called server processes.
 While their default configuration is designed to work for a broad range of scenarios, you can also reconfigure them to achieve different performance goals.
 Specifically, you can control on which computers the processes run and how many are run.
 See Performance Tuning Examples for general guidelines for one-, two-, and three-node deployments.

 The Server Resource Manager (SRM) monitors the system resources each Tableau process is using as well as tracking the total usage of Tableau Server on the system.
 If either a specific process or the product as a whole takes up too much system resources, SRM can notify the processes to free the resources or restart those processes.

 The thresholds that determine when SRM will notify or restart a process are set in the SRM configuration options.
 The Tableau development team has set the default settings based on internal testing and don’t recommend you change these settings directly.